Justaus3r/Reflire/Readme.md

 # Build Instruction
 ## Linux

-**Note**: Do ensure that raylib is installed beforehand.
+**Note**: Do ensure that raylib and mysqlclient(C-API) is installed beforehand.
 Instructions are available [here](https://github.com/raysan5/raylib/wiki/Working-on-GNU-Linux)

 **Note**: Also make sure that db user password is stored in `REFLIRE_DBPPASS` environment variable beforehand